BillingtonDev/Sentiment_Analysis_Youtube/README.md

-**Sentiment Analysis on YouTube Comments** Introduction
+# Sentiment_Analysis_Youtube

+**Overview**
-This project aims to perform sentiment analysis on YouTube comments comparing the sentiment between the United States and Great Britain.
-The sentiment analysis is conducted using natural language processing techniques to analyze the emotional tone of the comments.
+This project is a part of a group effort to analyze the sentiment of YouTube comments comparing the United States and Great Britain.
+We aim to explore the differences in sentiment between these two regions.

 **Contents**
-Data Retrieval & Data Cleaning: Details the process of collecting and cleaning the YouTube comments dataset.
+1. Data Retrieval & Data Cleaning: Details the process of collecting and cleaning the YouTube comments dataset.
-Data Preprocessing: Explains the steps taken to preprocess the text data for sentiment analysis.
+2. Data Preprocessing: Explains the steps taken to preprocess the text data for sentiment analysis.
-Exploratory Data Analysis: Provides insights gained from exploring the cleaned dataset.
+3. Exploratory Data Analysis: Provides insights gained from exploring the cleaned dataset.
-Data Visualization: Presents visualizations of the data to better understand the sentiment distribution.
+4. Data Visualization: Presents visualizations of the data to better understand the sentiment distribution.
-Dataset
-The dataset used for this project contains comments from YouTube videos in the United States and Great Britain.
-Each comment is labeled with the video ID, comment text, number of likes, and number of replies.

 **Technologies Used**
 Python